 Then, we wrote three books to accompany these events.

-In the Archdiocese of Philadelphia, Our Lady of Guadalupe Catholic Church in Doylestown enthusiastically cooperated with the Archdiocesan Safe Haven Sunday Initiative through the distribution of Covenant Eyes’ Safe Haven Sunday Book, Confident: Helping Parents Navigate Online Exposure.
+In the Archdiocese of Philadelphia, Our Lady of Guadalupe Catholic Church in Doylestown enthusiastically celebrated Safe Haven Sunday through the distribution of Covenant Eyes’ Safe Haven Sunday Book, Confident: Helping Parents Navigate Online Exposure.